 If you would like to get slightly further afield and you have rented a car, we highly recommend a trip to Cypress Mountain.
 It is only a 40-minute drive from downtown and there are some incredible hikes here including St Marks Summit, Eagle Bluffs and Bowen Lookout.
 If you are looking for an easy hike with amazing views then we suggest Bowen Lookout, particularly at sunset.

 It’s a little bit more of an effort to get here but if you can make it you won’t be disappointed.
+If you visit in the winter then check out our favourite winter hikes around Vancouver.

 Bike along Stanley Park Seawall